uygurugurlu/YouKids/README.md

 # YouKids
-A React Native application for kids to watch filtered, safe videos.
+A React Native application for kids to watch filtered and safe videos.

 # Release History